Statistical Support Service

 The service is not available to clients external to the University, undergraduate students and course work only Masters students.
 External parties can contact the service to obtain quotes for statistical consulting work using the general enquiries contact details at the bottom of the page or by completing and submitting the relevant sections of the appointment form.

 An appointment form needs to be completed prior to an initial appointment.
 Students require their supervisor's authorisation and ideally will be accompanied by their supervisor to the first meeting.

 You will need to have a sufficient background in statistics to adequately communicate with the service.
 Ideally statistical advice should be requested at the initial planning and design stage of your project.

-The service is free to all researchers from the Faculty of Science and IT.
-All other University researchers can use the service but have to pay full rate at $125 per hour for 2014.
+The service is free to all researchers from the Faculty of Science.
+All other University researchers can use the service but have to pay full rate at $125 per hour for 2018.

 In cases where payment will be required, full details of the university account to be billed and proper authorisation must be provided.

 - the protocol or methodology you plan to use